-Changing negative thinking is very hard for my teen.
+Changing negative thinking is very hard for me.

 Negative thoughts are often automatic, like a habit.
 Becoming a more positive thinker requires breaking this habit.
 It takes a lot of practice to make a change like this!
-Start with more fun and playful examples if jumping right into your teen's particular style of anxious thinking feels overwhelming.
-Practice with them on a regular basis for a few minutes at a time (daily if you can manage it) to start forming a new habit of positive thinking.
-If your teen is still having a difficult time, talk to your teen's primary care provider.
+Start with more fun and playful topics if jumping right into your own particular style of anxious thinking feels overwhelming.
+Practice on a regular basis for a few minutes at a time (daily if you can manage it) to start forming a new habit of positive thinking.
+If you are still having a difficult time, talk to your primary care provider.
 They can connect you to a behavioral health specialist who can help.